A note on the elementary construction of High-Dimensional Expanders of Kaufman and Oppenheim: Spectral expansion of the complex

 However, since the above equation has degree at most $2$, we have

 and the first equation is exactly the adjacency condition of the graph $A$.
 Hence, the induced subgraph of $B_q$ on $U'',V''$ is indeed the graph $A$. \end{proof}

 Normally, induced subgraphs of expanders need not even be connected.
-However, the following lemma shows that there are some instances when we may be able to give non-trivial bounds on $\lambda$.
+However, the following lemma shows that there are some instances where we may be able to give non-trivial bounds on $\lambda$.

 \begin{lemma} Suppose $X$ is a $d$-regular, undirected graph that is an induced subgraph of a $D$-regular graph $Y$.
 Then,